parkergauthier/YouTorial/README.md

 ![](analytics/P9.png) ![](analytics/P10.png)

-### GUI
-To build our web app that shows user the top six recommended tutorials based on our sentiment analysis and ranking algorithm (summarized by PCA), we used Streamlit, a free online Python-based tool.
-We first used SQLAlchemy to connect to our GCP-hosted database and query the top six video ID's based on the user's search entry.
-We then pasted these id's with the base YouTube url to create a list of links to the recommended videos.
-From there, we used an extraneous package called streamlit_player to directly loop through this list and embed the selected videos onto our web app.
-After some creative layout-wrangling, we deployed the web app using Streamlit through our Github repository for public use.

 ## Instructions for reproduction

  1) Go to Google Cloud Platform, login, go to APIs & Services/Enable APIs, enable YouTube Data API V3, then create a new API key.
 Paste this to scraping/file_dependencies/demo_api_keys.json.

 2) While in GCP, go to SQL, create a new instance, go to Databases, and create a new database.
-Your credidentials will be on this page.
+Your credentials will be on this page.
 Use these to populate the .env file.

 3) In DBeaver (or your SQL editor of choice), run, in order, the scripts in database/tables_and_views.
 This will set up the infrustructure for the database.